 This effort was hugely important because we were able to collect data about the street population that hasn’t been gathered before.
 We made thousands of contacts with people throughout the season, worked with SeaMar, Behavioral Health Resources, SideWalk and the PATH program to provide medical, mental health and housing support to people at the warming center.
 This effort showed in real time the now documented need and scope of need for daytime services in our city.

-Winter 2016-17 – A year-round Community Care Center in downtown Olympia will be opening in the spring 2017 to provide street dependent people and others access to an array of services.
-To cover the need before the planned opening, and in response to urgent health and safety priorities during the winter season, Interfaith Works is again operating a daytime Winter Warming Center to provide relief for vulnerable people.
+Winter 2016-17 – In response to urgent health and safety priorities during the winter season, Interfaith Works again operated a daytime Winter Warming Center to provide relief for vulnerable street dependent people and others.

-At least two Interfaith Works Emergency Shelter staff are on site daily plus volunteer support.
+At least two Interfaith Works Emergency Shelter staff were on site daily plus volunteer support.
 Staff were trained in de-escalation and emergency intervention skills, and had extensive site management experience providing nightly shelter at our Emergency Overnight Shelter and last winter’s Warming Center program.

-Staff are responsible for maintaining a safe and welcoming environment for all guests at the Warming Center, and managing the immediate outdoor space to minimize impact on adjacent neighbors, and working together with nearby property owners to mitigate any facilities issues.
-Guests will be expected to sign Guest Agreement and Good Neighbor policies along the lines of the current IW Shelter program.
+Staff were responsible for maintaining a safe and welcoming environment for all guests at the Warming Center, and managing the immediate outdoor space to minimize impact on adjacent neighbors, and working together with nearby property owners to mitigate any facilities issues.
+Guests were expected to sign Guest Agreement and Good Neighbor policies along the lines of the current IW Shelter program.

 Services at the Warming Center

-Community support services will be available on site at the Warming Center this year.
-Services will coordinate to provide outreach at the Warming Center in order to engage and enroll people in services.
-This will include (but not limited to) SeaMar Community Health Care Management Team, PATH program through the Capital Recovery Center, Behavioral Health Resources outreach and enrollment, psychiatric ARNP and Intensive Case Manager through Providence Health Services, Olympia Free Clinic providing acute medical care and first aid relief and SideWalk, providing access to rapid rehousing, coordinated entry and shelter diversion programs.
+Community support services were available on site at the Warming Center, coordinated to provide outreach to engage and enroll people in services.
+This included (but was not limited to) SeaMar Community Health Care Management Team, PATH program through the Capital Recovery Center, Behavioral Health Resources outreach and enrollment, psychiatric ARNP and Intensive Case Manager through Providence Health Services, Olympia Free Clinic providing acute medical care and first aid relief and SideWalk, providing access to rapid rehousing, coordinated entry and shelter diversion programs.